 Once done, you can connect the USB drive to your PC or any other PC on which you want to install Windows XP, Windows 7 or Windows 8/8.1, and then boot from the USB.
 You’ll see the following screen, where you need to select the Windows setup that you would like to start.

-And if your PC doesn’t support booting from USB, please refer to our how to boot from USB even if your PC doesn’t support booting from USB guide.
+And if your PC doesn’t support booting from USB, our how to boot from USB even if your PC doesn’t support booting from USB guide has the solution.